Kairotic/liveloom/paper/paper.md

 threads in the weaving process, classically through the use of punch cards.
-From across computer science and popular culture, the Jacquard machine is often invoked as part of an 'origin story' of computation, Charles Babbage mentions it as an influence.
+From across computer science and popular culture, the Jacquard machine is often invoked as part of an 'origin story' of computation, following Charles Babbage's mention of it as an influence.
 However, the Jacquard machine does not *do* computation, it is merely a mechanism for accepting input data.
 The Jacquard machine therefore brings a fundamental misunderstanding to the topic of weaving and computation which is very difficult to work around.

 Yes, weaving is computational, and yes, the Jacquard machine allowed abstract data to be fed into that computation.
 But the same computational nature is present in all weaving, including traditions of hand weaving developed over millennia.
-The computation was already there before Jacquard, and by automating the weaving process, his device only takes humans further away from that computation.
+The computation was already there before Jacquard, and by helping automate the weaving process, his device only takes humans further away from that computation.
 So while Jacquard's machine is often given as an example of the beginning of the relationship between weaving and computing the opposite is true -